zdharma-continuum/zinit/README.md

 <details>
   <summary>Here are the new features and updates added to Zinit in the last 90 days.</summary>

+* 26-02-2020
+  - If the loaded object (plugin or snippet) is not already installed when loading, then Turbo gets automatically disabled for this single loading of the object – it'll be installed before prompt, not after it and also immediately (without waiting the number of seconds given to `wait''`), which is the intuitively expected behavior.
+  - A bug in Turbo has been fixed that was delaying the objects' loadings, especially when there were no keystrokes issued.

 * 20-02-2020

   - A new feature - **parallel updates** of all plugins and snippets – Zinit runs